Related Subjects:

 |Glomerulonephritis

-🔵 Benign Prostatic Hyperplasia (BPH) is usually confined to the peri-urethral glands in the centre of the prostate.
+🔵 Benign Prostatic Hyperplasia (BPH) / Male LUTS usually affects the peri-urethral (transition) zone of the prostate.

-📏 Importantly, prostate size does not always correlate with the degree of urinary obstruction.
+📏 Importantly, prostate size does not always correlate with urinary obstruction.

 📌 About

-- Prostate size alone is not a reliable predictor of urinary outlet obstruction 🚫.
+- Prostate size alone is not a reliable predictor of obstruction 🚫.

 🧬 Pathology